DIY Valentine’s Day Wreath

 There you have it…..a pretty diy Valentine’s Day heart wreath for your front door that all the neighborhood can see!

 I kind of want to add something extra to my wreath, but not sure what yet.
 I guess I’ll have to go through my trinket stash somewhere and see if there’s anything that might could work.

-Hope you enjoy this DIY Valentine’s Day wreath tutorial!
+Hope you enjoy this DIY Valentine’s Day wreath and have fun with it!